replicatedhq/replicated-field-labs/instruqt/delivering-as-an-appliance/06-completing-the-install/assignment.md

 Knowing what happened when your customer installed is an important piece of information for you as as software vendor.

-Using the "Vendor Portal" tab log into the Replicated Vendor Portal.
-You may still be logged in from the previous step in the lab.
+Use the "Vendor Portal" tab to connect to the Replicated Vendor Portal.
+You may still be logged in from the previous step.
 If not, log in again with the following credentials:

 Username: `[[ Instruqt-Var key="USERNAME" hostname="node" ]]`<br/>